 Departmental GA positions require 20 hours a week (which may include some Saturdays) working with faculty and staff assisting with research, teaching, or administrative duties.
 This is an excellent opportunity to build relationships with faculty, engage in Departmental and College-wide activities, and become acquainted with the Counseling and Student Affairs-related professions.
 In order to apply for a GA position in the counseling department, fill out the application and email it to Dr. Lacretia Dye at the address listed on the bottom of the form by April 21st.

 - Graduate Research Assistantship (GR/GA): employed by the university to perform duties related to a scholarly project or program of research under the guidance and direction of faculty members.
 The duties of a research assistant involve applying and mastering conceptual and theoretical ideas, practices, or methods of scholarship.

 - Graduate Teaching Assistantship (GT/TA): After one year as a GA, you may be eligible for a TA position.
 Teacher assistants help professors with units in undergraduate classes.
 They may serve as discussion leaders, graders, leaders of laboratory sections,or may assist in capacities such as preparation of assignments, and other administrative duties necessary for a course.

-The Minority Assistantship Program (MAP) is designed to help minority students attain graduate degrees by providing tuition as well as employment opportunities.
+The Distinguished Minority Fellowship (DMF) program is designed to help minority students attain graduate degrees by providing tuition as well as employment opportunities.
 Admission into the program is competitive and applicants are encouraged to submit the application materials as early as possible.
 Applications are accepted between January 15-April 15 and funding begins in the following Fall semester.
-(Deadline: Apr 15)
+(Deadline typically around Apr 15)